Mahar: Military role under the British

 Mahar recruitment reached its nadir in the early 1890s (sources differ as to exact year) when British in favour of "martial races," specially north-western communities halted recruitment of Mahars.
 The Mahar community attempted to confront this block with a petition circulated among the Mahar, Chamar, and Mang former soldiers—all Marathi-speaking lower castes—but the movement was unable to organise and submit their petition.
 The attempt at a challenge had been spearheaded by Gopal Baba Walangkar, himself a Mahar, dhor and former soldier, but he found that Mahar military pensioners were unwilling to sign because they feared that they might lose their pensions.
 Thus, by the beginning of World War I, there were few Mahars left in the Army.

 A Mahar regiment was created during World War I but only for a few years and because of British desperation for additional troops.
 In 1941, the Mahar Regiment proper was created.

-Mahatma Jyotirao Phule
+Jyotirao Phule

 In 1873, Jyotirao Phule, the founder of Satyashodhak Samaj—which aimed to abolish religious slavery—organised Mahars.
 At that time, Mahars were not allowed to enter Hindu temples and were considered unclean.
 Even their entry into the shrines of Hindu gods was restricted.
 Their first conference was held in Mumbai in 1903.